nancopeland/old-portfolio-site/_posts/2018-03-25-menu-flex-grid.markdown

 **Finishing touches**

-To make the menu fully work, I had to both reassess the JS associated with the menu and update the SCSS breakpoints so this actually worked across the 15 different menus running on this code (see all pubs [here](https://www.retaildive.com/about/){:target="_blank"}).
+To make the menu fully work, I had to reassess the JS associated with the menu and update the SCSS breakpoints so this actually worked across the 15 different menus running on this code (see all pubs [here](https://www.retaildive.com/about/){:target="_blank"}).

 <div class="row">
 	<div class="columns">